-4.2.4 Exhibit proficiency and commitment to providing quality representation to criminal defendants;
+5.3.3 Exhibit proficiency and commitment to providing quality representation to criminal defendants; and

-4.2.5 Demonstrate professionalism and reliability when providing representation to criminal defendants; and
+5.3.4 Demonstrate professionalism and reliability when providing representation to criminal defendants.

-5.3.5 Additionally, each attorney on the master list must complete ten (10) hours a year of continuing legal education courses or other training relating to criminal law.
+5.3.5 Additionally, each attorney on the master list must complete ten (10) hours each year of continuing legal education courses or other training relating to criminal law.

 18.104.22.168 Further, each attorney on the attorney list must attend Harris County indigent defense specific continuing legal education or other training related to Harris County procedures as required by the Central Appointment Coordinator.
 This training will count towards the ten hours mandated under 5.3.5.

 attorney shall submit by October 15th each year a statement that describes the